-There is no question that being facilitated in the Living Inquiries can be transformative and deeply healing.
+There is no question that being facilitated in inquiry can be transformative and deeply healing.
 Many people report they are able to stay with the process and go much deeper with a facilitator to help “hold the space” while they look.
 There is something profound about working together with someone with vulnerability and authenticity.
 This is especially true when we are looking at triggers that are painful, traumatic, intense and persistent.

 It is also wonderful to be able to self-facilitate, either between sessions with a facilitator or on your own.
 For a refresher on the inquiries and how they work, watch Scott’s video Understanding the Living Inquiries Before You Inquire.